 - If you have incomplete records, you are strongly advised to complete them as soon as possible as you will no longer be able to access them after retirement.

 - For records with a closing date after the retirement date or records which still require reports, you can recreate them in Unity and get credit for the records.
-This requires proof of purchase from both applications (see question 6).
+This requires proof of purchase from both applications (go to question 6).

 - Use the Advanced List feature to create lists that capture any data that you specify.
-Please note that this feature will not capture data in archived records (see question 12).
+Please note that this feature will not capture data in archived records (go to question 12)

 - Refer to the Advanced Search (List) Feature topic in the Help file for directions for using this feature.